 Most Internationals Brands have their own official website that’s set up out of China.
 This makes it easy for the brand to manage and maintain.

 However, this option has several major drawbacks.
-First, as the servers are not in China, it may be difficult for users to access.
+First, as the servers are not in China, it may be difficult for users to access them.
 Also, another huge disadvantage is the challenge of delivering customer service.
-As all the services are located outside of China, it is difficult for brands to provide quality after sales service, refunds, and product exchanges.
+As all the services are located outside of China, it is difficult for brands to provide quality after-sales service, refunds, and product exchanges.

 As shown, it is a requirement to host your website in China, by using Baidu SEO for example.
 Otherwise, your website will experience slow loading and display delays.

 An outlet on the most popular e-commerce platforms

 There are large online malls that have been developed in China such as Taobao, Tmall, and JD.com which are extremely well known.
 They seem like a simple option, let’s have a look at how they work.

 There’s a common misconception in the West that Taobao and Tmall are the same platforms but that’s not really the case.
 Taobao and Tmall are both operated by the Alibaba Group but they use different unapparent models.
 Taobao is a C2C (Customer to Customer) platform for individual vendors while Tmall is B2C (Business to Customer) platform for official manufacturers brands or organizations that have a legal entity in China.